A Practical Guide to PID Controller Implementation: Simulation examples

 \subsection{Example 3: Setpoint handling}

-As discussed in \cref{sec:setpoint}, the code proposed in this paper include the capabilities for setpoint handling to obtain a smoother control signal when strong changes of setpoints (like step changes) are required.
+As discussed in \cref{sec:setpoint}, the code proposed in this paper includes the capabilities for setpoint handling to obtain a smoother control signal when strong changes of setpoints (like step changes) are required.
 To show this idea, in this example we use the process and controller given by \cref{eq:P} and \cref{eq:C}.
 As the aim of this example is to show the effect of the $b$ parameter on the responses of the control system, \cref{fig:example3} shows the simulation results for the cases with $b=0$, $b=0.5$, and $b=1$.
-As observed, the smother control signal is obtained for the case with $b=0$ and the more aggressive control signal for $b=1$.
-The $b$ factor will of course also influence the process variable response, where the slower and faster responses are obtained for $b=0$ and $b=1$, respectively.

-\Cref{fig:example3} also shows the effect to the disturbance rejection for a step-like disturbance signal of amplitude 1 entering in the control signal at time $t=10$.
-As expected, identical responses are obtained for any value of $b$, as the setpoint handling is decoupled of the disturbance rejection problem.
+As observed, the smoother control signal is obtained for the case with $b=0$ and the more aggressive control signal for $b=1$.
+The $b$ factor will of course also influence the process variable response, where the slower and faster responses are obtained for $b=0$ and $b=1$, respectively. \Cref{fig:example3} also shows the effect on the disturbance rejection for a step-like disturbance signal of amplitude 1 added to the control signal at time $t=10$.
+As expected, identical responses are obtained for any value of $b$, as the setpoint handling is decoupled from the disturbance rejection problem.
 For this example, the simulation code is not shown as it is the same code as used in \cref{code:example1} skipping the manual part at the beginning of the simulation and using different values for the $b$ parameter.